 Mary Beth was the Editorial Director for Owlkids’ magazine and book divisions and the editor of beloved magazines Chirp and OWL.

 Mary Beth grew up on a farm in southwestern Ontario.
 Her interest in Native culture developed while attending Howard Harwich Moravian Public School (now the Naahi Ridge Public School) with students from the Delaware Nation.
 After completing her Honours BA in Visual Arts at The University of Western Ontario, she went on to pursue a Master of Education in the Sociology of Education from the Ontario Institute of Studies in Education (OISE), where her research focused on the delivery of anti-racist curricula.

-Mary Beth is the President of IBBY Canada, a non-profit organization founded in recognition of the power of children's books to bridge cultures and promote peace, working to provide children access to books and literacy programs as well as promote Canadian authors, artists, storytellers and scholars in Canada and interationally.
-Mary Beth lives in Toronto with her family and her dog Champ.
+Mary Beth is the President of IBBY Canada, a non-profit organization founded in recognition of the power of children's books to bridge cultures and promote peace.
+IBBY Canada works to support the right of every child to become a reader through access to high quality books and to promote Canadian authors, artists, storytellers and scholars in Canada and internationally.